ostelco/ostelco-core/sim-administration/sim-batch-management/README.md

 # TODO
 * Make a build command that runs tests and reports test coverage (etc), make it part of the "build-all.go" script.
+* Write some code that allows sim-batches to be kept in database.
+  - Pick up the location of the database and also other secrets via an environment variable.
+  - Figure out if we can make multiple command-line programs that have equal value